agutierrez0/xrpl-walletconnect/README.md

 Reference `.env.local.example` and replace the values there accordingly.

-There is a fallback for `relayUrl` to fallback to `wss://relay.walletconnect.com`.
+The environment variable `relayUrl` will fallback to `wss://relay.walletconnect.com` if there is no value provided.
 The other env variable, `projectId` is required.

 ## 🚀 Get started